Opinion | Democrats forcing Mueller to testify could sabotage the case for impeachment

 Known as a man of his word, Mueller is unlikely to budge from that limitation.

-Democrats on the Judiciary and Intelligence Committees may — and, in fact, almost certainly would — nonetheless ask Mueller open-ended questions in the hopes that the normally-taciturn witness would give quote-worthy narrative answers laying out a case against President Trump for obstruction of justice.
+Democrats on the Judiciary and Intelligence committees may — and, in fact, almost certainly would — nonetheless ask Mueller open-ended questions in the hopes that the normally taciturn witness would give quoteworthy narrative answers laying out a case against Trump for obstruction of justice.
 That outcome is unlikely.

 Still, other than the hearings being a wasted opportunity, the Democrats would not be much worse off for having subpoenaed Mueller.